xrelkd/clipcat/README.md

 $ clipcatd
 ```

-2. Copy arbitrary text from other X11 process with your mouse or keyboard.
+2. Copy arbitrary text/image from other process with your mouse or keyboard.

 3. You can run following commands with `clipcatctl` or `clipcat-menu`: